hexaglot/lakedistrict/README.md

 The application uses webpack, typescript, less, knockout and jquery.
 Data is provided by google maps and Foursquare API's.

+All html, css, javascript (apart from libraries) and images are my own work.

 ## Typescript

 Typescript was used to gain extra quality checks and as an opportunity to learn